14harshaldhote/14harshaldhote/README.md

 ## About Me

-I am a full-stack engineer specializing in designing and implementing **secure, scalable, and modular software systems**.
+I am a backend and systems engineer with a strong focus on **secure application design**, **architecture development**, and **high-performance backend engineering**.
-My engineering philosophy emphasizes:
+My work centers around building platforms that are:

-- Clean, maintainable architecture
+- security-hardened
-- Data security and privacy-oriented development
+- scalable under real production workloads
-- Modular design for performance and long-term sustainability
+- modular and maintainable
-- Intelligent automation and high-accuracy data processing
+- automation-driven
-- Building systems that scale with real organizational workflows
+- privacy-compliant

-I work extensively across backend, frontend, DevOps, and systems engineering layers to create robust digital platforms that support complex organizational needs.
+I work across backend services, workflow engines, infrastructure components, and intelligent data pipelines to deliver systems that organizations rely on for daily operations.

 ---

-## What I Do
+## What I Work On

-### Software Architecture & Engineering
+### Architecture & System Design
-- Design modular, high-performance web architectures
+- Design modular backend architectures for complex business workflows
-- Convert monolithic systems into scalable multi-service platforms
+- Break down monolithic systems into structured, scalable components
-- Implement enterprise-grade workflows with role-based structures
+- Build permission-driven platforms supporting multi-role structures

-### Secure Backend Engineering
+### Secure Backend Development
-- Build high-integrity APIs with Spring Boot, Django, and Flask
+- Develop robust APIs using Spring Boot, Django, and Flask
-- Enforce strong authentication using JWT, encrypted sessions, and RBAC
+- Implement JWT authentication, encrypted sessions, and RBAC
-- Apply privacy-first patterns including CSRF protection, sanitization, and permission-driven access
+- Apply privacy-first design with CSRF protection, sanitization, and strict access layers

-### Process Automation & Intelligent Systems
+### Data Automation & Intelligent Processing
-- Develop OCR-powered data pipelines using OpenCV and Tesseract
+- Build OCR and computer vision pipelines using OpenCV and Tesseract
-- Handle large-scale data processing with Celery, Redis, and asynchronous workers
+- Design high-throughput document processing systems
-- Build accuracy-focused automated extraction and validation systems
+- Use Celery, Redis, and async workers to handle large operations with stability

-### Frontend Engineering
+### Interface & Frontend Logic
-- Create fast, modular interfaces using React (Vite), Redux, and reusable component architecture
+- Develop fast, modular interfaces using React (Vite) and Redux
-- Optimize UI performance with reduced re-renders and clean state management
+- Focus on performance optimization and clean state management

-### DevOps & Cloud Engineering
+### Platform Engineering & DevOps
 - Containerize services using Docker for reproducible deployments
-- Work with cloud-native stacks such as Kubernetes and AWS
+- Work with cloud-native tools such as Kubernetes and AWS
-- Optimize databases using SQL indexing, caching, and transactional integrity principles
+- Optimize SQL and caching layers for maximum system throughput

 ---